zchee/golang-wiki/FileTree.md

 %
 ```

-to compile Go code with the libraries in /usr/share/gocode you must add the location to $GOPATH
+To compile Go code with the libraries in /usr/share/gocode you must add the location to $GOPATH.

 ```
 % setenv GOPATH $HOME/go:/usr/share/gocode